2.6: The Brain

 Basal Ganglia

-The basal ganglia (Figure 21) are a group of subcortical nuclei (i.e., clusters of cell bodies that lie below the cerebral cortex) that are especially critical for regulating and selecting voluntary movement.
-In particular, the basal ganglia are traditionally defined as the caudate nucleus, putamen, and globus pallidus, but are known to rely on engagement with related nuclei, such as the subthalamic nucleus and substantia nigra, in order to initiate voluntary movement (Lanciego et al., 2012).
+The basal ganglia (Figure 21) are a group of subcortical nuclei (i.e., clusters of cell bodies that lie below the cerebral cortex) that are critical for regulating and selecting voluntary movement.
+In particular, the basal ganglia are traditionally defined as the caudate nucleus, putamen, and globus pallidus, but are known to rely on engagement with related nuclei, such as the subthalamic nucleus and substantia nigra, to initiate voluntary movement (Lanciego et al., 2012).

-Information flows from widespread areas of the cerebral cortex, through the basal ganglia and thalamus, and back to the cerebral cortex.
-These cortico-basal ganglia-thalamo-cortical loops are important for selecting motor actions, starting and stopping behaviors, and for aspects of motivated behavior (e.g., selecting actions based on whether they are likely to result in something good or bad happening to the individual).
+These cortico-basal ganglia-thalamo-cortical loops are crucial for selecting motor actions, initiating and stopping behaviors, and aspects of motivated behavior, including action selection based on potential outcomes.
 The loops include excitatory and inhibitory pathways, the balance of which is important for initiating or inhibiting motor outputs.
 Disruptions to this circuitry can cause an imbalance between these excitatory and inhibitory effects, as is seen in a number of neurological conditions including Parkinson’s disease and Huntington’s disease, as well as schizophrenia, Tourette’s syndrome, obsessive-compulsive disorder, and addiction.[7]

 Image of the Basal Ganglia and related structures